Date February 2019

-Despite these changes in consumer buying trends, seasonality remains an important consideration for appraisals.
-With a significant percentage of total annual revenue still generated in the months of November and December, clients lending on toy inventory should understand the impact of seasonal values on their collateral.
+With a significant percentage of total annual revenue generated in the months of November and December, clients lending on toy inventory should understand the impact of seasonal values on their collateral.
 Seasonality coupled with the obsolescence risk related to often fickle consumer purchasing trends in individual categories are primary drivers of gross recovery values for toys.
 Inventory mix drives changes in gross recovery as higher recovering categories, such as licensed action figures, games, and bicycles, must be managed in conjunction with lower recovering categories including plush and seasonal toys.
-Miscalculations in purchasing, supply chain shortages in popular items, or vendor fulfillment issues can quickly derail a retailer’s holiday season sales momentum, resulting in stock-to-sales ratio imbalances by category that can impact sales capacity for months.
+Miscalculations in purchasing, supply chain shortages in popular items or vendor fulfillment issues can quickly derail a retailer’s holiday season sales momentum, resulting in stock-to-sales ratio imbalances by category that can impact sales capacity for months.
 In turn, normal course overstock and sales capacity issues may severely impact appraisal sell-throughs by category, and overall sales capacity, ultimately taking a toll on already highly seasonal Net Orderly Liquidation Values.

 Retailers stocking deep assortments of toys must carefully manage inventory levels to sales volumes to maximize value, especially given the brevity of the “traditional” holiday season and its potential impact on annual sales.
-To the extent that seasonal or slower moving inventory is not managed effectively as part of the normal course of business, it may become challenging to sell-through in an off-season liquidation event, resulting in lower gross recovery values in certain categories.
+To the extent that seasonal or slower-moving inventory is not managed effectively as part of normal-course business, it may become challenging to sell through in an off-season liquidation event, resulting in lower gross recovery values in certain categories.
 Gordon Brothers recommends that lenders partner with appraisers in requesting annual seasonal models to address large swings in net recovery values and their potential impact on availability.